Honors in Practice Contracts

-An honors contract is an agreement between a student and mentor to complete for honors points an academic or professional project related to the student’s field that extends learning beyond regular coursework.
-This work can be associated with a research or creative project, an upper-division course (3000-level or above), a paid or unpaid internship, a grant/fellowship application, a community service project, study abroad, Honors Excel, or other approved work.
-For course-related contracts, students submit typed, signed proposals to Departmental Honors Advisors in the student's and/or mentor's department by the end of the second week and to Honors by the end of the third week of classes.
-All other contracts may be submitted at any time, provided they include a reasonable timeline to completion and a clear description of the final product; contracts are typically competed within 10-15 weeks.
+An Honors contract is an agreement between a student and mentor to complete for Honors points an academic or professional project related to the student’s field that extends learning beyond regular coursework.
+This work can be associated with a research or creative project, an upper-division course (3000-level or above), a paid or unpaid internship, an external grant/fellowship application, a community service project, study abroad, Honors Excel, or other approved work.
+For course-related contracts, students submit typed, signed proposals to Departmental Honors Advisors in the student's and/or mentor's department by the end of the second week and upload to the Honors Canvas course by the end of the third week of classes.
+All other contracts may be submitted at any time, provided they include a reasonable timeline to completion and a clear description of the final product; contracts are typically completed within 10-15 weeks.
 Once a contract is approved, the mentor oversees the student’s work and confirms its completion at the end of the contract period.
-Students are responsible for documenting their work and submitting its final product with a contract completion form.
-Students earn 3 points per contract once their completion forms are approved.
+Students are responsible for documenting their work and submitting its final product and a reflection with a contract completion form.
+Students earn three points per contract once their contract completion documentation is approved.

 - Contracts need not be connected to a course, but if they are, only upper-division courses are acceptable.
 Contract work is not graded and does not affect the course grade, but students must earn at least a “B-” in any class associated with a contract.

 - “Incompletes” are not permitted; students must finish and upload all work to the Honors Canvas site by the contracted deadline.